Modeling temporal hypergraphs: Preliminaries

 \subsection{Data: Les Mis\'erables}

 For illustration we use as a running example the network of actor co-appearance in chapters of Victor Hugo's novel \emph{Les Mis\'erables}, compiled by Donald Knuth \cite{knuth1993stanford}.
-The data comprises 80 actors (co-)appearing in one or several of 288 chapters.
+The data comprises 80 actors co-appearing in one or several of 288 chapters.
 Each of these chapters defines one hyperevent $e=(t,I)$, whose hyperedge $I$ contains the actors starring in that chapter and where the time stamps are counters for chapters $t\in\{1,\dots,288\}$ in the order in which they appear in the novel.
+The number of actors per chapter, that is, the hyperedge size varies from one to ten, where chapters with more than four actors are rare; see Fig.~\ref{fig:hyperedge_sizes}.

 To illustrate the use of exogenous node attributes, we augment Knuth's \emph{Les Mis\'erables} data by a binary gender variable, $female(i)$, which is one if and only if actor $i$ is female.
 We believe that, using actors' names, Knuth's short description, and our own reading of the novel, we can derive this variable with good reliability.
 (We note that our analysis is given for illustrating the model and not for making any claims about the demography of the novel's characters.)
 Among the 80 actors, there are 28 female (35\%).
+For reproducibility, we provide the preprocessed data, augmented by the $female$ variable, in the file \texttt{jean\_events.csv}, linked from the \texttt{eventnet} Webpage \footnote{\texttt{https://github.com/juergenlerner/eventnet/tree/master/data/les\_miserables}}.

 The \emph{Les Mis\'erables} data is convenient for illustrating models in this paper, since it is established in the networks literature, e.\,g., \cite{newman2004finding,min2019modeling}, and since the actors and their relations are part of a story, allowing to anecdotally interpret certain findings.
 We list applications of RHEM to several other real-world temporal hypergraphs in Sect.~\ref{sec:variants}.